Affordan/skeleton-sp24/README.md

 ![](<./imgs/[61B%20SP24]%20Lecture%2014%20-%20Data%20Structures%201_%20Disjoint%20Sets%20(1).png>)

 # project

 ## pro0

 The idea of moving one single tile and then a column then the whole board is great.
 And the most powerful idea is using `setViewingPerspective` method to control.Show my game.
 ![](./imgs/game2048.gif)

+## pro1A LinkedListDeque

+>A common beginner mistake is to write a large amount of code and hope that it all works once you’re finished.